5hubham5ingh/js-util/README.md

 # js: JavaScript-powered Stream Manipulation

-**`js`** is a lightweight command-line utility that allows you to process and transform `stdin` using the power and flexibility of JavaScript.
-Think of it as a modern, more readable alternative to tools like `awk` or `sed` for complex text manipulation.
+**`js`** is a lightweight command-line utility that brings the simplicity and readability of a modern scripting language over cryptic and numerous syntax for different tools like awk, sed, jq, etc to your commands.

 It's built with QuickJS, compiling to a standalone binary for Linux, making it incredibly fast and portable.